-- Turn on option to create a split test.
+- Turn on the option to create a split test.

-- Under “what do you want to test” select your desired category (e.g. Creative, Audience, Delivery Optimization = this is asking if you want to enter a target bid or use auto bid.
-Auto bid allows Facebook to determine what the best CPA is for your ad.
+- Under ‘What do you want to test,’ select your desired category (e.g. Creative, Audience, Delivery Optimization – this is asking if you want to enter a target bid or use Auto Bid.
+Auto Bid allows Facebook to determine what the best CPA is for your ad.

-- Choose placement – Facebook, Instagram, Messenger app, or third party advertising.
+- Choose your placement – Facebook, Instagram, Messenger, or third-party advertising.

-- Select how many different Ad Sets you want to test.
-We recommend using two so you can make the variables very minimal so it’s easier to determine what is causing the conversion lift to increase.
+- Select how many different ad sets you want to test.
+We recommend using two so you can make the variables minimal.
+This will make it easier to determine what is causing the conversion lift to increase.

-- From your campaign dashboard, go into Ad Sets, where you’ll be able to see results from your Test A and Test B (or however many you set up).
+- From your campaign dashboard, go into Ad Sets, where you’ll be able to see results from your tests.

-Be sure to keep the same Audience for both ads, otherwise there are just too many variables that could possibly change the performance with your Ad Sets.
+Be sure to keep the same audience for both ads, otherwise there are just too many variables that could change the performance with your ad sets.

 Imagery and copy

 At the end of the split test you’ll know which video is getting the most conversions and therefore is the winner.
-So that’s the video you’ll want to keep running with for your ads.
+That’s the video you’ll want to keep running with for your ads.

-If you’re not seeing a huge difference with swapping out videos, do more tests where you’re changing out one thing at a time: headline, text, if you’re running it in the newsfeed, in Facebook Stories, or as a sponsored post.
+If you’re not seeing a huge difference with swapping out videos, do more tests where you’re changing one thing at a time: headline, text, if you’re running it in the News Feed, Stories, or as a sponsored post.
 Take the winning video and match it with the winning headline — rinse and repeat.

-You want to test continuously for the entire time you’re marketing — it doesn’t end until the ad campaign ends.
-Constantly refreshing your output helps you avoid creative fatigue with your viewers, and makes sure that your ad performance continues to improve.
+You want to test continuously for the whole time you’re marketing — it doesn’t end until the ad campaign ends.
+Constantly refreshing your output helps you avoid creative fatigue with your viewers and makes sure your ad performance continues to improve.

-Instead, you can run all the ads at once as a set – choose up to five videos with five different headlines, five ad texts, and five news feed descriptions.
+Instead, you can run all the ads at once as a set – choose up to five videos with five different headlines, five different sets of text, and five News Feed descriptions.
 You can then run A/B tests using dynamic creative.

 The major advantage of using this method is that it saves time.
-You’re basically letting Facebook’s algorithm automatically optimize your ad by choosing the best text, headline, creative, etc. You can then run your dynamic ad through all of your ad sets – this is so much less laborious than manually running it through all your different audiences.
-Then, Facebook will run the different variants into various ad sets and find the best performing ad from those different variants for that audience.
+You’re basically letting Facebook’s algorithm automatically optimize your ad by choosing the best text, headline, creative, etc. You can then run your dynamic ad through all your ad sets – this is much less laborious than manually running it through all your different audiences.
+Then Facebook will run the different variants into various ad sets and find the best-performing ad from those different variants for that audience.

 If you run a siloed test with one specific audience, you can’t always predict how the same test will perform against a different audience.
-But with dynamic ads, you are using creative that is more focused on the fact that you are working with several different audiences.
+But with dynamic ads, you’re using creative that’s more focused on the fact you’re working with several different audiences.